elimxim/cvsort/README.md

 ![logo](.img/logo.png)

-Contains two main commands:
+Commands:
+- **info**: shows information about one or more sorting algorithms such as complexity or pseudocode
-- **compare:** compares up to 10 sorting algorithms and shows their complexity and statistics
+- **compare:** compares two or more sorting algorithms on a real array of size up to 2^32-1
-- **visualize:** shows algorithm complexity, pseudocode and/or visualisation with statistics
+- **visualize:** visualizes the selected sorting algorithms

 What the visualisation looks like on the _BubbleSort_ example: